armory/docs/content/en/docs/installation/operator.md

   - /docs/spinnaker/operator/
 ---

-Using the Armory Operator, you can:
+## Advantages of using the Armory Operator

 - Manage Armory with `kubectl` like other applications.
 - Expose Armory via `LoadBalancer` or `Ingress` (optional)